-Flood Preparation and Information
+Flood Preparation and Information (when applicable)

 The City of LeClaire, Iowa is affected from time to time by flooding on the Mississippi River.
 The nature, rise, crest, and duration of any flood each year is affected by many different factors.
 A few of the primary factors are snowfall, rate of melting of the snowfall and winter snowpack, and rainfall not only here but from those communities and states upriver from LeClaire.
 LeClaire City Staff monitor river levels several times daily during these times.
 The information provided here will provide you with the preparations the City of LeClaire has taken before and during any flooding, any updates on road closures, etc., and links to the National Weather Service for current river updates and projections.